ZeroCM/zcm/docs/tutorial.md

     };

-In ZCM, we aim to retain this rich data structuring and layout while still being able to do powerfull message-passing in numerous different programming languages.
+In ZCM, we aim to retain this rich data structuring and layout while still being able to do powerful message-passing in numerous different programming languages.
 To do this, we use a programming-language-agnostic type specification language.
-Fortunately for our example above, it is very similair to C struct syntax.
+Fortunately for our example above, it is very similar to C struct syntax.
 Here it is:

     struct rotation_t
     {